- Major

 The Student Experience

 An excellent resource available to all music students is the McKay Music Library, which holds recordings, software, and scores and sheet music you can use as aids in your studies.
 If you want to get involved and meet fellow peers, consider joining the Student Advisory Committee or the Music Society.
 The U also has several performance ensembles you can join: groups include band, choir, jazz, opera, orchestra, and small ensemble.
+ArtsPass gives you free access to the hundreds of arts events that occur on campus each year, your ArtsPass is loaded on your student ID card.
 For a chance to network and gain career skills, attend an ArtsForce workshop or event.

 Career Opportunities